-This page sets forth the guidelines for use of Google trademarks you should consider when naming and describing your application.
+This page sets forth the guidelines for use of Google trademarks you should consider when naming and describing your extension.
 Your use of any Google trademarks is always subject to the Google Permissions.

 As the following images show, the badge has an optional border.

 Right-click any of the following links to download an image file for the badge.

 |Badge for white backgrounds||Badge (with border) for colored backgrounds|

 |medium PNG||medium PNG (with border)|

 If you resize the badge, preserve the ratio of dimensions, and make sure the badge is legible and fully visible.

 When using the "Available in the Chrome Web Store" badge in marketing executions or on your site, follow these rules and restrictions: